4 Incentives for Completing Training

 Social Certificates and Badges

-Adult learners are rarely excited by a printable certificate of completion that is tacked to their cubicle wall.
+In modern times, adult learners are rarely excited by a printable certificate of completion that is tacked to their cubicle wall.
 Learners are much more interested in obtaining credentials that demonstrate real value to existing and future employers.

 Continuing Education Credit

 Licensed professionals, from medical doctors to real estate agents to bartenders, require ongoing professional development hours to maintain good standing in their respective industries.
-Many informational webinars and on-demand training courses are eligible for continuing education credit if your organization goes through the process of becoming accredited (the process does vary from industry to industry).
+Many informational webinars and on-demand training courses are eligible for continuing education credit if your organization goes through the process of becoming accredited (the process varies from industry to industry).

 Rewards and Points